-Separate subsidies are provided to aided primary, aided secondary and special schools to pay the Long Service Payment for non-teaching staff employed under Administration Grant/Revised Administration Grant.
+&lt;sup>4 Separate subsidies are provided to aided primary, aided secondary and special schools to pay the Long Service Payment for non-teaching staff employed under Administration Grant/Revised Administration Grant.
 Aided primary and special schools may also claim reimbursement of the Severance Payment for these staff following the prevailing procedures.
-As for aided secondary schools, the Severance Payment of the non-teaching staff should be paid through Administration Grant, which is not out the amount payable to each staff concerned on their cessation of service.
+As for aided secondary schools, the Severance Payment of the non-teaching staff should be paid through Administration Grant, which is not reimbursable.